Skip to Content

 • Origin of the nodes, e.g., survey data, sales data, financial data, sensor data, expert assessments, location data, laboratory data.

-• The context within the domain under study, e.g., in a vehicle satisfaction survey, nodes representing consumer ratings could be grouped using broad concepts such as performance, safety, comfort, utility, value, etc.
+• The context within the domain under study, e.g., in a vehicle satisfaction survey, nodes representing consumer ratings could be grouped using broad concepts such as performance, safety, comfort, utility, and value.

-• Cluster membership, either assigned from prior knowledge to determined through BayesiaLab's clustering algorithms.
+• Cluster membership, either assigned from prior knowledge or determined through BayesiaLab’s clustering algorithms.

 Class Management Functions